Lucid Psychotherapy & Counselling

 What causes Borderline Personality Disorder?

 With the current state of the research on BPD, anyone who claims to know the answer to this question is being overconfident.
-However, clients that we have worked with often find that DBT's biosocial theory fits with their own personal experience.
+However, clients that we have worked with often find that the biosocial theory fits with their own personal experience.

 Biosocial theory says that BPD is essentially a difficulty with emotional regulation, or of maintaining good enough emotional balance.
 The bio part of the theory refers to the idea that people diagnosed with BPD may be biologically predisposed to feel emotions very strongly.
 In of itself, feeling emotions strongly is not enough to produce BPD.
 The second part, the social aspect is also required.
 This is an invalidating environment - circumstances usually early in life in which a person receives the message that their emotions are not valid or that they are unimportant.
-Trauma, various forms of abuse, or PTSD can contribute to this invalidating environment.
+Trauma, various forms of abuse or neglect, or PTSD can contribute to this invalidating environment.

-Is there hope for those with a diagnosis of BPD?
+Is there hope for people with BPD?

 Specialty Areas